UlysseCarpentier/GHActions-Git-Brother/Archive/send_notification.md

 </div>
 <!-- start description -->
+sdfsdf

-sdfsdf Slack notification to your channel or person if you have his slack IDv
+notification to your channel o

+r person if you have his slack IDv

 <!-- end description -->
 <!-- start contents -->